ltcperera/tmux-settings/README.md

 ## Terminal Multiplexer Setup

-This is my tmux setup with customizations that I use for development.
+This is my tmux setup with customizations that I use for development at the terminal.
 Steps to get this setup are as follows:

 1. Setup tmux and tmuxinator on your Linux distribution: